 in the case of a video/broadcast object, the broadcast channel is changed either by an application as defined in the present document or by a mechanism outside the scope of the present document (e.g. the end-user pressing P+ or P- on a remote control).

 If the subtitle components available in the content change and the previously selected component is no longer available, then the terminal may re-evaluate the subtitle component selection based on the user preferences.

+10.2.8 Component selection by the terminal

+It is the responsibility of the terminal to choose for presentation to the user the most appropriate default components from those available in the media object(s), based on the user's preferences (e.g. audio language).
+The terminal shall present to the user the default components of those component types which are selected; this selection shall also be based on user preferences (e.g. subtitles on/off).

+If the components available within a presentation change and selection of one or more media type is being done by the terminal, then the terminal may choose a component, previously not selected, for presentation to the user, for example if that component fits better with the user's preferences.

 11 Security